torte71/InsideSovolKlipperScreen/booting.md

 ---
-title: Booting
+title: Booting (from USB and other)
 layout: page
-nav_order: 15
+//nav_order: 15
+parent: Troubleshooting
 ---
-# Booting
+# Booting (from USB and other)
 {: .no_toc }
 ### Contents:
 {: .no_toc }